 - Applicants can complete the RDS process before, during, or after completing the admissions application.
 Any student claiming in-state residency must complete RDS regardless of their length of time in North Carolina.

 - You will only have to complete the process once when applying for admission, no matter how many NC college or university admissions applications you complete.
-Be sure to note your RCN number you receive after you complete RDS.
+Be sure to record the RCN number you receive after you complete RDS.

-- You will complete an online interview and may be asked to provide documentation afterward.
-Required information will include identification numbers for you and/or your parents (rare), such as you might provide for the Free Application for Federal Student Aid (FAFSA).
-It is a good idea to have this kind of information easily available at the time you complete the RDS interview.
-If you do not, RDS will save any confirmed information and allow you to re-enter the interview process where you left off.
+- You will complete an online questionnaire and may be asked to provide documentation afterward.
+Required information will include identification numbers, such as you might provide for the Free Application for Federal Student Aid (FAFSA).
+It is a good idea to have this kind of information easily available at the time you complete the RDS questionnaire.
+If you do not, RDS will save any confirmed information and allow you to re-enter the questionnaire where you left off.

 - The information that you submit will be validated against federal and North Carolina state agency databases.
 Please keep a copy of all application materials for your records.

 - Once you have completed RDS, you will receive an initial classification, but it will not be updated by the institution until the validation is complete and the institution receives notification of the official determination, which typically takes 24-48 hours.

 - Additional information about the RDS process is available at www.NCresidency.org

 Students claiming in-state residency must complete RDS.
 In order for your residency determination to affect the tuition rate for the current term at Appalachian State, your RDS determination must have an effective date of no more than 45 calendar days from the first day of classes in the current term for Fall or Spring terms, and no more than 9 calendar days from the start of term for summer terms.
 RDS determinations received with an effective date after these deadlines will not affect the tuition rate for the current term, but will take effect for the next term.